noi-techpark/odh-docs/source/applist.rst

 Production Stage
 ----------------

 * https://www.suedtirol.info.
-This portal uses the data extracted from the :ref:`tourism-datasets` to display events in the region of South Tyrol and other useful information to help tourists organise their holiday in South Tyrol, including points of interest, excursions, hikes, historical background, products, landscape, and so on.
+This portal is the official touristic site of the South Tyrol region.
+It uses the data extracted from the :ref:`tourism-datasets` to display events in the region of South Tyrol and other useful information to help tourists organise their holiday in South Tyrol.
+All information are available also for every region that composes South Tyrol, including historical remark and proposed taste itinerary.

+  Additionally, it is also possible to subscribe to the newsletter, to browse or search for events and points of interest.
+For most of the points of interest there are suggestions for hiking tracks or walks to reach them.

+  Hotel description and availability with options for booking are additional services offered by the site.

 * South Tyrol Guide, the official smartphone app for exploring and experiencing South Tyrol, available for both `Android